dedicad/katacoda-scenarios/k9s-my-queen/step12.md

 ### Custom Shortcuts
 🖐️ Ok ok, but this is a bit long to access the screen I want to see.

-Yes so you can a hotkey file in ~/.config/k9s/hotkey.yml !
+Yes so you can add a hotkey file in ~/.config/k9s/hotkey.yml !
 I've added one for you, try to press the touch "m"

 This should get you directly to containers of namespace falco !
 Have a look at the config file :